UVLabs/location-picker-at-checkout-for-woocommerce/readme.txt

 ### WooCommerce Autocomplete/Autofill Checkout Address Plugin

 Though the primary focus of the plugin is to allow customers to select accurate locations by using a map.
 Location Picker at Checkout for WooCommerce also allows store owners to enable the Places autocomplete feature on their checkout address fields.
 This feature shows customers address predictions as they type in their address.
 When a customer clicks the desired address from the dropdown, it can also automatically fill in the rest of the checkout fields.
 This feature is also known as Google Address Autofill.

+### Saved Addresses for WooCommerce Plugin

+Allow customers to save multiple addresses to their account for ordering.
+This feature is useful for customers who might be placing orders on your store from multiple locations.

+A customer placing an order might not always be at the previously used address, with this feature they can select any previously saved address such as "Work" or "Home".

 ### Below are a few types of stores that would benefit tremendously from this plugin: